2010 - Ending On A High Note

 Oslo Konserthus, Norway.
 The show is to benefit Mercy Ships and only limited tickets are available. a-ha perform the albums "Hunting High And Low" and "Scoundrel Days" in their entirety with an ensemble from Oslo Philharmonic Orchestra at this show.

-06 Signing session, 6pm at HMV, Oxford Street, London to promote the release of "25".
+At 6pm, there is a signing session at HMV, Oxford Street, London to promote the release of "25".
 350 wristbands for the signing are available from 9am.
 Following the signing session is a special live show at Heaven, London, the first 25 people in the queue for HMV wristbands receive a pair of tickets, as did 250 people who order "25" online through HMV.

 08 Royal Albert Hall, London, UK.
 At this show, a-ha perform the albums "Hunting High And Low" and "Scoundrel Days" in their entirety with an ensemble from Oslo Philharmonic Orchestra.
 The whole of the "Hunting High And Low" performance plus three songs from "Scoundrel Days" are broadcast on Radio 2 in the UK on 21 October.